 a.
 Participants.
 Those who may be present at the hearing are: the complainant, the respondent, each party’s advisor, witnesses, the hearing officer, and the hearing panel.
 Witnesses may only be present at the hearing during the call to order and confidentiality portions of the hearing and when they are being questioned.
 The complainant and respondent may be present throughout the proceedings.

 b.
 Attendance.
 If a party or any witness fails to attend a hearing, the hearing may be held in their absence, or it may be delayed as may be reasonably necessary to secure their participation.
 The decision whether to proceed or postpone the hearing will be made by the hearing officer in consultation with a Title IX coordinator.
-If a party or witness chooses not to participate in the hearing and make themselves available for cross-examination, the hearing panel cannot rely on that person’s prior oral or written statements in reaching its decision about responsibility.

 c.
 Standard of Evidence.
 The hearing panel will determine the respondent’s responsibility by a preponderance of the evidence standard, which is whether the evidence supports a finding that it is “more likely than not” that the respondent is responsible for the alleged violation(s).